some-fnf-archives/Forever-Engine-Legacy/README.md

     * happens to be very fucking stupid for accidentally pushing the martian mixtape source code into legacy's base github page;
 * [Pixloen](https://github.com/PixlJacket):
     * made a lot of custom assets that legacy uses,
-    * gave me a lot of advice on how to improve the engine as well as his input on how to improve upon the base game and how the input system felt and such,
+    * gave shubs a lot of advice on how to improve the engine as well as his input on how to improve upon the base game and how the input system felt and such,
     * programmed simply judgements and background darken
     * basically co-owns the engine lmao;
 * [Gedehari](https://github.com/gedehari):